-On August 2, 2016, the Company announced the cessation of negotiations with GSFC in respect of the Proposed Financing as the Company and GSFC were unable to reach an agreement on certain fundamental terms of the transactions, including with respect to governance matters and the terms upon which the Company's secondary minerals would be developed in a separate entity.
+On August 2, 2016, the Company announced the cessation of negotiations with GSFC in respect of the 2016 Proposed Financing as the Company and GSFC were unable to reach an agreement on certain fundamental terms of the transactions, including with respect to governance matters and the terms upon which the Company's secondary minerals would be developed in a separate entity.

 On August 11, 2016, the Company announced that its engineering and construction teams had achieved all of the key milestones for the first phase of the Optimization Program on time and within budget.
-On the same date, international patent applications PCT/CA2015/050301 and PCT/CA2015/050298 were nationally entered into Canada.
-The corresponding Canadian patent applications based on these international applications are CA 2,939,418 and CA 2,939,417, respectively.